BDC Dividend Outlook Table

 There are just 8 columns.
 We begin with each BDC by ticker - 45 currently.

 This is followed by the total dividend paid out in 2025, typically sourced from the BDC's own website.
-This is a useful base to start from.
+This is a useful starting point.

 Then we show the most recent earnings projection for 2026, based on the analyst consensus.

-Note that we have no choice but to show fiscal-year projections, which might not exactly align with the January-December calendar we use for the dividend numbers, but give an idea of EPS expectations.
+Note that we have no choice but to show fiscal-year projections, which may not align exactly with the January-December calendar we use for the dividend numbers, but they give an idea of EPS expectations.

-Given that BDC earnings and distributions are intertwined, although not identical, this column shows whether a BDC is "covering" its payout with its earnings.
-Many investors believe a dividend exceeding earnings is a precursor to an upcoming cost, but that's not always the case.
+Because BDC earnings and distributions are intertwined, though not identical, this column shows whether a BDC is "covering" its payout with its earnings.
+Many investors believe a dividend exceeding earnings signals an upcoming cost, but that's not always the case.

 Then, across two columns, we show the dividends actually paid or announced for this year and for the relevant periods involved, also drawn from the BDC's own disclosures.